fsommers/bureaucrat/README.md

 *Bureaucrat* operates in two modes:

-(1) In `generate` mode, you specify what types of documents you desire, and the system comes up with with the document designs and data for you;
+(1) In `generate` mode, you specify what types of documents you desire, and the system comes up with with the document designs and data for you.

-(2) In `clone` mode, you specify an existing business document, and the system attempts to "clone" that document, replacing private data with synthetic data, but keeping the original document's design.
+(2) In `clone` mode, you specify an existing business document, and the system attempts to "clone" that document, identifying private data in that document, replacing private data with synthetic data, but keeping close to the original document's design.

 ## Generating Synthetic Business Documents

-The following command results in 10 medical intake forms PDFs, with each form having different layouts and different data:
+The following command results in 10 medical intake form PDFs, with each form having different layouts and different data:

 ```
 ./generate \